schuhva/Music-Generation/doc/releases/2.10/Base_01.rst

 ~~~~~~~~~~~~~~~~~

 It sounds better when the last note is played longer.
 With **end\_note**
-all note duration cand be set on a specific value.
+all note duration can be set on a specific value.
 End not duration is
 not part of the melody\_len

 .. code:: python3